Private sector housing standards and enforcement

 We will be proportionate in our response to illegal activity and would prefer to resolve issues informally if possible.
 However where landlords do not engage with us or there is a blatant disregard for the law putting the safety of tenants at risk we will take enforcement action.

 Where it is necessary to serve Notices under Part 1 of the Housing Act 2004 we will make a charge.
-The current charge is listed here
+View the current charge.

 Recent changes to legislation in relation to Housing Offences